federgraph/trimm-420-data-format-delphi/README.md

 ## On Mac

-It should work the same on a Mac.
+It should work almost the same on a Mac.

 The version of the real app that I have published uses **sandboxing**, it needs to and I want it.

 But *sandboxing* is an overloaded term.
 There is a global variable `IsSandboxed` in the application, located in RiggVar.App.Main.
-If the log reports that IsSandboxed is true, it means that the application will use a FileOpenDialog and FileSaveDialog whenever it want to access a file for reading or writing.
+If the log reports that IsSandboxed is true, it means that the application will use a FileOpenDialog and FileSaveDialog whenever it wants to access a file for reading or writing, which is in harmony with the idea of sandboxing an app on the Mac platform.

 When IsSandboxed is true, Trimm-File-Auto.txt in the Documents folder is only a suggestion.
 The user is in control and can choose a different name.